 University Statement on Equal Opportunity/Affirmative Action, Diversity, and Sexual Harassment

-Montclair State University is morally and socially committed to providing a working and learning environment that is free of discrimination, harassment or bullying, and is inclusive and welcoming to persons from all racial, ethnic, social and cultural backgrounds.
-The University community is enriched both educationally and socially by the diversity of its faculty, staff and student population, and this diversity enhances our image and success as we continue to grow in stature as an institution of higher education.
-Members of the University community bring with them a diversity of thought and experiences and, consequently, it is important that we treat each other with dignity, acceptance, and mutual respect.
-Behavior that violates the civil and statutory rights of any individual or group, or interferes with any individual or group’s ability to benefit from, or contribute to, the employment, educational, and/or cultural opportunities and offerings provided by the University constitutes a violation of University policy and will not be tolerated.
+Montclair State University is committed to providing a working and learning environment that is free of discrimination, harassment or bullying, and is inclusive and welcoming to persons from all racial, ethnic, social and cultural backgrounds.
+The University community is enriched both educationally and socially by the diversity of its employee and student population, and this diversity enhances our image and success as we continue to grow in stature as an institution of higher education.
+Members of the University community bring with them a diversity of thought and experiences and, consequently, it is important that we treat each other with dignity, acceptance and mutual respect.
+Behavior that violates the civil and statutory rights of any individual or group, or interferes with any individual or group’s ability to benefit from, or contribute to, the employment, educational, and/or cultural opportunities and offerings provided by the University, constitutes a violation of University policy and will not be tolerated.

-The University abides by all federal and state laws that prohibit discrimination in employment, education, and contracting services; adheres to equal opportunity and affirmative action executive orders and regulations; and seeks to recruit and retain a workforce and student population of high quality that are reflective of our diverse society.
+The University abides by all federal and state laws that prohibit discrimination in employment, education and contracting services; adheres to equal opportunity and affirmative action executive orders and regulations; and seeks to recruit and retain an employee and student population of high quality that is reflective of our diverse society.

 As a University community, we are all responsible for creating and fostering an environment that is civil and respectful and for personally exemplifying the principles embodied in this statement in our daily interactions.

-The Campus Sexual Violence Elimination (SaVE) Act requires colleges and universities to educate students, faculty and staff on the prevention of sexual assault, including rape, domestic violence, dating violence, and stalking.
-In order to comply with this law, Montclair State has contracted with LawRoom to provide an on-line interactive training program to students, faculty and staff.
-The employee training will be offered through Lawroom, and the student training will be offered through Campus Clarity, a service of LawRoom.
+Montclair State University and all colleges and universities are required to educate students, faculty and staff on the prevention of sexual assault, including rape, domestic violence, dating violence, and stalking.
+Montclair State has contracted with Everfi to provide an on-line interactive training program to students, faculty and staff.
+Employees and students will receive separate training modules directly from Everfi.

 New Jersey State Policy Prohibiting Discrimination in the Workplace

-Each employee is required to acknowledge receipt of the State Policy and Procedures either through an electronic confirmation or by printing and signing the attached Acknowledgement of Receipt form and forwarding it to Carmen Lopez, HR Coordinator at Overlook Office 150 Clove Road, Little Falls, NJ 07424.
+Each employee is required to acknowledge receipt of the State Policy and Procedures either through an electronic confirmation or by printing and signing the attached Acknowledgement of Receipt form and forwarding it to Sarah Gaddis, HR Assistant, at Overlook Office 150 Clove Road, Little Falls, NJ 07424.
 The acknowledgment form will be placed on file in Human Resources.
-Customized presentations/workshops on the State Policy can be arranged by contacting Ms. Milton’s office.
+Customized presentations/workshops on the State Policy can be arranged by contacting Ms. Hindsman’s office.

 In closing, I urge you to incorporate these values and principles into your daily life at Montclair State University so that we may all work and learn together in a spirit of appreciation and understanding for the similarities and differences among us.
-If you have any questions regarding the University Statement on Equal Opportunity/Affirmative Action, the on-line trainings, or the State Policy Prohibiting Discrimination in the Workplace, please feel free to contact Ms. Toni Hindsman, Director of Employment Diversity & Inclusion at firstname.lastname@example.org or at Extension 4160 or Ms. Junea Williams-Edmund, Associate Vice President for Compliance at email@example.com or at Extension 6910.
+If you have any questions regarding the University Statement on Equal Opportunity/Affirmative Action, the on-line training, or the State Policy Prohibiting Discrimination in the Workplace, please feel free to contact Toni Hindsman, Director of Employment Diversity & Inclusion at firstname.lastname@example.org or at 973-655-4160.